Types of Tooth Surfaces

 What is a dental embrasure?

-In the case of gingival embrasures, the presence of a normal interdental papilla between the teeth is significant from an aesthetic point of view; it is beautiful when the interdental papilla covers this embrasure.
+In the case of gingival embrasures, the presence of a normal interdental papilla between the teeth is significant from an aesthetic point of view; A complete interdental papilla contributes to a more esthetic appearance.

 What Is a Tooth Cusp?